 October 28, 2020

 A burst pipe, leaking appliance or terrible storm could lead to water damage in your home, as well as large expenses and homeowner’s insurance claims.
-To keep your home safe from the costly and stressful effects of water damage, here are some of our best tips!
+To keep your home safe from the costly and stressful effects of water damage, here are some of our best tips on how to prevent water damage in your home!

 Are there any hoses connected to your home with standing water inside of them?
 In the best-case scenario, the hose will freeze and stop water flow.
 In the worst-case scenario, the water will cause your pipes to explode and create serious damage to the walls, floor and foundation of your home.
 You should also take the time to check your gutters and downspouts.
 Are they both free of debris?
 If you allow debris to accumulate, it can lead to blockage and ice dams.
 Standing water on your roof can also lead to serious damage that requires professional repairs or replacement.